alexyorke/alexyorke.github.io/_drafts/2026-06-13-monads-in-c-sharp-part-3-io.md

 Calling `LoadConfigIO(path)` constructs a value describing an effect.
 The file read is still waiting inside that value.
 It runs only when the program eventually calls `Run`.

-This is the same distinction used by Haskell's `IO`: actions can be defined and composed without being invoked immediately, and the `IO` operations provide sequential composition of those actions. ([Haskell][1])
+This toy wrapper preserves the pedagogical separation used when explaining Haskell's `IO`: actions can be defined and composed without being invoked immediately, and the `IO` operations provide sequential composition of those actions.
+Haskell's actual `IO` is an abstract runtime-supported type rather than this public `Func<T>` wrapper. ([Haskell][1])

 Because the effect has not happened yet, the caller can still compose the value. `Map` keeps the same effect and transforms the value it will eventually produce: